 A regular pranayama practice can stimulate the parasympathetic system, countering the overstimulation our bodies go through during the fight, flight, or freeze response.

-Our breathing patterns are also very closely linked to our emotional states.
+Our breathing patterns are also very intricately linked to our emotional states.
 We will breathe in a different way when we are angry, when we are excited, tired or when we are nervous.
 However, it works the other way too.
 We can calm or energize ourselves by changing our breathing patterns.
 Even by just taking time out to consciously to become more aware of our breath we can help to start to alter our emotional states.

 Where Should I Begin?